d-bolshakov/course-managment-api/README.md

 }
 ```

-**"status"** can be either a "submitted", "accepted" or "rejected" and is used to filter the submissions whether it wasn't reviewed yet or was either accepted or rejected by the teacher.
+**"status"** can be either a "submitted", "accepted" or "rejected" and is used to filter the submissions which have not been reviewed yet or were either accepted or rejected.

 Returns a list of submissions and a count of records matching applied filters: